 Servant Life makes every effort to keep you safe during your entire experience with us.
-We visit every location before sending a group, and work with partners who are familiar with the area in which you will be staying and working.
+We carefully evaluate each location before sending a team, and work with partners in the country who are familiar with the area in which you will be staying and working.
 We research and plan the safest places for you to eat, stay, work and play.